Sperm donor petitions court for custody of baby boy

 “The intent was very clear to all of us that were present,” Sanders said.
 “There was a contract that had been printed out.
 We went down (to Dallas, Texas).
 We met the donor and his boyfriend.
 It was very clear that (Williams and Wilson) wanted to put protections in place for the donor to not be able to go and seek any type of of rights or relationship.”

-It’s a private page for couples who are recipients of Vaughn’s donated sperm.
+The page is for couples who are recipients of Vaughn’s donated sperm.

-On the group, Vaughn appears to have helped 14 couples get pregnant with babies born in the past two years, between 2019 and 2021.
+Vaughn appears to have helped 14 couples in the group get pregnant with babies born in the past two years, between 2019 and 2021.

-In court filings, Rebekah Wilson claims she is now living with Harlan Vaughn, co-parenting the baby boy for the past six months.
+In court filings, Wilson claims she is now living with Vaughn, co-parenting the baby boy for the past six months.

+The judge on Wednesday ruled in favor of Williams, deciding she will remain on the birth certificate.

+The judge also ruled that a guardian ad litem – attorney for the child – will be provided.
+The three parties – gestational mom, non-gestational mom and sperm donor – will come together to decide which attorney will be given to the child.
+If they cannot decide, the judge will.

-News 4 has asked repeatedly to speak with Rebekah Wilson, her attorney, Harlan Vaughn or his attorney, Rachel Morris.
-They have all refused to comment on the case.
+KFOR has requested to speak with Wilson; her attorney; Vaughn, or his attorney, Rachel Morris, but they have all refused to comment on the case.

-All three parties will meet again in Judge McGuire’s courtroom Wednesday, June 1, at 1:30 p.m.